ManimCommunity/manim/docs/source/guides/deep_dive.rst

 continues to prepare for entering the render loop.
 It now checks the skipping status which has been determined before.
-If the renderer can skip this play call, it does so: it sets the current play call hash (which we will get back to in a moment) to ``None`` and increases the time of the renderer by the determined animation run time.
+If the renderer can skip this play call, it does so: it sets the current play call hash (which we will get back to in a moment) to ``None`` and increases Manager's execution time by the determined animation run time.

-Otherwise, the renderer checks whether or not Manim's caching system should be used.
+Otherwise, Manager checks whether or not Manim's caching system should be used.
 The idea of the caching system is simple: for every play call, a hash value is computed, which is then stored and upon re-rendering the scene, the hash is generated again and checked against the stored value.
 If it is the